Jacobh2/lisaspisslotter/README.md

 - [x] Update HTML title
 - [x] All "events" should be recognized in the message bar
 - [x] Recognize hash events to make Jacob stfu
-- [-] Favourite Lisa quotes i nedre högra textfältet
+- [x] Favourite Lisa quotes i nedre högra textfältet
 - [-] Field to enter a ticket ID directly on page
 - [-] When won/lost, button for new ticket, should play "ny_lott" sound
 - [ ] Add a speaker/sound icon in top right corner to show/inform that sound is playing